 We chat to passing visitors who are always interested in our rotating vegetation.

 We are now adding some bee friendly plants, with advice from the Cattle Market growers.

 At Benson, we have a much larger plot and can grow a wider variety, with fruit trees and some experiments.
 It seems to be sunny in all directions which makes everything grow.

 Produce is flourishing, do pause to help yourself from the beds or already picked.
 It’s for everyone to share and enjoy good fresh produce with no pesticides, but make sure you don’t pick before it’s ready.

 We hope that we can continue to involve more people to help them meet others and take gentle fresh air exercise, as well as helping themselves to produce and learning how to grow it.

-The aim is not just to grow edible plants for people to help themselves to as they pass by; plants such as raspberries, strawberries, blackberries, various herbs, carrots, spring onions, leafy greens, and BEANS.
-Just as important is to to raise interest in growing food and where it comes from, to provide outdoor gentle exercise in a sociable setting and of course to enhance the Libraries.
+The aim is not just to grow edible plants for people to help themselves to as they pass by; plants such as raspberries, strawberries, blackberries, various herbs, carrots, spring onions, leafy greens, and beans.
+Just as important is to to raise interest in growing food and where it comes from, and of course to work with and enhance the Libraries.

-Hopefully when you visit the Libraries this spring/summer, you will notice when things are ripe or ready to pick and take a few, leaving some for other people to enjoy of course.
+Hopefully when you visit, you will notice when things are ripe or ready to pick and take a few, leaving some for other people to enjoy of course.
 Do please also give us a hand with a little light weeding or watering, as “If you eat, you’re in”.
 Look out for news of regular sessions to weed and chat.